Themehigh/themehigh.github.io/_posts/2019-11-01-email-customizer-knowledge-base.markdown

 ### SAMPLE TEMPLATES

-From version 2.0.5, you have access to sample templates, which you can access from templates page of the plugin.
+From version 2.0.5, you have sample templates, which can be accessed from templates page of the plugin.
 You can access these sample templates as follows

 1. Click on `Templates` submenu from dashboard.